Simply put, titanium is an metallic element found here on earth. (It is found on the Periodic Table of Elements, atomic #22.)

 Titanium is more resistant and has the highest strength to weight ratio of

 ANY known element, which is why 85% of the Space Shuttles structure is titanium.

-In fact that is why many titanium ring manufacturers have a lifetime warranty.
+In fact that is why many titanium ring manufacturers have a 5 year warranty.